Jacob Wood’s Story

 You can join me in my mission to bring the joy of gaming to everyone.
 Use the social media links on this website to connect with me.
 Tell your personal gaming story to others.
 Ask your favorite publishers to make their games more accessible.
 If you do nothing else, share your love of games with as many people as you can.
 Together, we can spread joy.

-In addition to designing and publishing our games, I do freelance layout and writing for other companies.
-I’m usually available for work, so please contact me if you’d like to have me involved on any of your projects.
+In addition to designing and publishing our games, I do freelance writing and accessibility consulting for other companies.
+Please contact me if you’d like to have me involved on any of your projects.

 - Infestation, an RPG of Bugs and Heroes (Third Eye Games – ENnie-Nominated!)